File information

 • Azurite mists - Not really compatible.
 I asked DrJ and he said it is unecessary for Azurite 3, as this weather mod does things differently.
 Plus it will look more blurry and white ingame.
 Not preferable.

-• Azurite III HDR Addon - Really?
+• Azurite III HDR Addon or Azurite III Enhanced - Really?
 Yes really.
-It is only designed for CS users and if using this with ENB, it will really mess up the visuals.
+It is designed for CS users and if using this with ENB, it will really mess up the visuals.
 Please disable/uninstall it.
-Plus Silent Horizons 2 has it's own implimentation of HDR settings, which are actually the core visuals on which everything is tuned
+This ENB has it's own way of enhancing visuals.

 CREDITS